- Age Range: 6 - 12 on admission

-Fountain House in Leeds has had three successful outstanding Ofsted inspections and prides themselves on their ability to never give up.
-The primary purpose of Fountain House is to work with young people who are unable to live within a family setting.
-Fountain House offers a seamless integrated therapeutic approach combining care, education and therapy, all individually tailored to meet the needs of children and young people, with the aim of preparing them (over a minimum of a two-year period) for a long term ‘forever family’ placement.
+Fountain House seamlessly combines care, education, and therapy in an integrated, therapeutic approach, individually tailored to meet the needs of the children and young people, with the aim of preparing them (over a minimum two-year period) for a long term ‘forever family’ placement.

-Everything we do at Fountain House is focused on meeting the needs of our young people, practice is child centred, trauma informed and therapeutic.
-Our interventions promote learning, growth and development.
-Our home provides a safe and nurturing environment that is full of fun love and laughter where young people and staff can feel valued.
+Everything that Fountain House does is focused on meeting the needs of their young people.
+Practice is child-centred, trauma-informed and therapeutic.
+The home’s interventions promote learning, growth, and development.
+It provides a safe and nurturing environment that is full of fun, love, and laughter, where both children and adults can feel valued.

-The team at Fountain House have successfully worked with a number of young people who, on admission, displayed a high level of sexualised behaviour alongside extreme violence and aggression, these young people have had an inability to form relationships with adults and have a significant distrust of those and the world around them These young people had been out of education for a significant period of time and were living in a world of chaos with no routine or boundaries.
+Adults at Fountain House have successfully worked with several young people who, on admission, displayed a high level of sexualised behaviour alongside extreme violence and aggression; these young people have previously experienced difficulties trusting adults and forming relationships with them.
+These young people had been out of education for a significant period and were living in a world of chaos with no routine or boundaries.

-Through the implementation of consistency, boundaries and routine, therapy, education, the therapeutic environment and psycho-education, these young people have been able to successfully make positive changes to their lives, have developed new coping skills, begun to understand their own past, emotions and behaviour, attend education full time and have shown significant reduction in incidents of violent/ aggressive and sexualised behaviours.
-They have been able to develop healthy relationships with staff and others around them and have been able to engage in a number of activities further increasing their confidence and self-esteem.
+Through the implementation of the ATIC Model©, which was piloted and developed at Fountain House over a four-year period, children and young people have made successful, positive changes to their lives.
+They have developed new coping skills and started to understand their own past, emotions, and behaviour, attend education full time and have shown a significant reduction in incidents of violent, aggressive, and sexualised behaviours.

 Outcomes for children placed at Fountain House include: